-Series 13: Education
+Series 13: EDUCATION

-TAGS: environmental education; Pine Mountain Settlement School; Harlan County, Kentucky; education; Mary Rogers; Peter Westover; Nat Kuykendall; civic responsibility; weaving; hiking; stream ecology; curriculum; standard course of study; public schools; sustainable agriculture;
+TAGS: environmental education, Pine Mountain Settlement School, Harlan County Kentucky, education, Mary Rogers, Peter Westover, Nat Kuykendall, civic responsibility, weaving, hiking, stream ecology, curriculum, standard course of study, public schools, sustainable agriculture

-In the beginning, the Pine Mountain program sought to educate natural resource stewards of the future in the young students as well as reach out to adults with a series of workshops and retreats that focused on the rich ecology of the School setting.
+In the beginning, the Pine Mountain program sought to educate natural resource stewards of the future in the young students as well as reach out to adults with a series of workshops and retreats that focused on the rich ecology of the School and its surrounding setting.
 The ideas put forward by the School were designed to bring children and adults to Pine Mountain where they would experience an introduction to good environmental stewardship through actual hands-on exercises.
-Whether walking a trail or engaging hiking expeditions, an afternoon of hands-on stream ecology, or a classroom talk on Native Americans, the environmental education staff opened the way for schools to incorporate the standard course of study with extended hands-on experiences.
-It was a model that schools throughout Kentuck soon emulated and wished to incorporate.
+Whether walking a trail or engaging hiking expeditions, an afternoon of hands-on stream ecology, or a classroom talk on Native Americans, the environmental education staff opened the way for schools to incorporate the Kentucky standard course of study with extended hands-on experiences.
+It was a model that schools throughout Kentucky soon emulated and wished to incorporate.

 The program has also expanded its base to include craft and creativity, with hands-on sessions in the weaving room, ceramics studio, woodwork shop, and other art and craft engagements.
-The expansion of workshops for adults takes some of the early environmental education programmings and expands it into multiple experiences with the environment as well as with specific interests such as heritage seeds. medicinal plants, sustainable agriculture, weaving, blacksmithing, architectural restoration, canning, photography, and a myriad of other interests geared for adults and children that use Pine Mountain’s natural environment as a back-drop.
-See Pine Mountain Settlement School Events for a listing of current programming.
+The expansion of workshops for adults took some of the early environmental education programs and expanded them into multiple hands-on experiences with the environment as well as with specific regional interests such as heritage seeds. medicinal plants, sustainable agriculture, weaving, blacksmithing, architectural restoration, canning, photography, and a myriad of other interests geared for both adults and children.

 The Green Book (1972) continues to provide one of the best descriptions of the ongoing concept of environmental education at Pine Mountain: